5 Techniques My Student Massage Therapist Should Stop Using November 3, 2008Posted by Mike N. Cheese in Uncategorized.

 In addition he worked as a leader in his church for no pay, gave his Salt Lake Olympics $825,000 salary to charity, gave $1 Million to the Olympics, and pledged to give his presidential salary to charity.

 To be fair, Mitt Romney has changed his positions on several issues.
 He changed his view on abortion, as have many other leaders such as Ronald Reagan.
 Romney is hammered for changing his position, yet George W. Bush is constantly scolded for not changing his mind, even after new evidence is presented.
 Do we want someone that will change when that is the right decision, or sticks to his positions no matter what?

 In conclusion, Mitt Romney could be someone that changes his positions based on what he thinks will win elections, or he could be a sincere person that has changed his mind based on honest assessments of the issues.
 I think the only way to know if this candidate is sincere is to look at his record, and Mitt Romney’s record doesn’t look like someone that I would call a flip-flopping phony.

-Top 3 Reasons Ginger is so Frickin’ Sweet November 20, 2007Posted by Mike Court in Uncategorized.
+Top 3 Reasons Ginger is so Frickin’ Sweet November 20, 2007Posted by Mike N. Cheese in Uncategorized.

 add a comment

 Maybe it’s the Thanksgiving season, or maybe it’s the eggnog talking, but I have been feeling grateful for my in-laws.
 My parents-in-law are in town for the birth of our new baby, and they are a blessing to us in many ways.